upmc-enterprises/docker-elasticsearch-kubernetes/README.md

 Besides the [inherited ones](https://github.com/pires/docker-elasticsearch#environment-variables), this container image provides the following:

 * `DISCOVERY_SERVICE` - the service to be queried for through DNS.

+## Auth using Search Guard plug in

+A basic configuration is included which defines two roles: admin        - can do everything service-acct - can do CRUD on all indices and CREATE_INDEX

+There are users defined for each role as well, see the config/sq_internal_users.yml to modify those.

+When the container is up and running, you need to initialize the users by issuing the following command ( this requires downloading the sgadmin tool from searchguard or you can bash onto the container and run it there )

+Do a docker ps to get the port to use below (if ports are mapped), note that this is 9300 port (node communication), not the 9200 port.

+$./tools/sgadmin.sh  -h localhost -p 9300 -ts /elasticsearch/certs/truststore.jks -ks /elasticsearch/certs/node-keystore.jks -icl -nhnv -cd /elasticsearch/config